raspberrypilearning/amazing-image-identifier/en/step_5.md

  + `container` is the widget you want to add the image inside of.
 This can be an App, [Box](https://lawsie.github.io/guizero/box/), or [Window](https://lawsie.github.io/guizero/window/) widget.
  + `image_path` is a string that gives the path to your image.

-Here’s an example of a simple application that uses the Picture widget:
+Below is an example of a simple application that uses the `Picture` widget.
 ```python
 from guizero import App, Picture
 my_app  = App()